OSUso/OpenFAIR/README.md

 Data is fed through a CSV files (FAIR_input.csv).
 Don't mess with the structure of that file.
 Add and remove rows but keep the columns as is.
 I had a quick look at "shiny" to see how to do a GUI, but that looked too complicated and I don't have that much free time.

 The simulation includes all FAIR building blocks under Loss Event Frequency but only Primary Loss Magnitude incl. the six loss categories.
 I haven't figured out yet how to include secondary loss magnitude.
+Maybe I spend some time on that, maybe I won't.

 Since there isn't a GUI, you have to do a few things manually in the code itself.